Our most recent reports

 To find out more about copyright, what it is, what it covers, automatic copyright, duration, etc. visit the Canadian Intellectual Property Office Guide to Copyright page.

 Book design, interior and exterior, is crucial to the success of a book.
 It should reflect the content of the title and make the reading experience a joy.
 A well-designed book is an important marketing investment.
-Find a list of designers who come recommended by some of our members here.

 Small press distribution is a challenge.
 ABPBC member, Sandhill Book Marketing, supplies independently published Canadian books to retail accounts across Canada.
 Check the website for more information on genres carried by Sandhill and submission guidelines.